hawkgs/georgi.ws/src/site/about/about.markdown

 # About

-My name is Georgi (if that's not obvious yet) a.k.a. "hawk" or "hAWK" in various internet communities.
-I am a developer specializing primarily in web and front-end technologies.
-Apart from programming, my interests vary from design to acrobatics and Subarus.
+My name is Georgi (if that's not obvious yet).
+Here are some key points about me:

+- A developer specializing primarily in web and front-end technologies
+- Interested in things like design, UX and physics
+- A.k.a. "hawk" or "hAWK" in various internet communities
+- Freerunner (ex, kind of) and die-hard Subaru fan
+- Currently part of [rhyme.com](https://rhyme.com){target="_blank"}

 You can find more about how I ended up here in [Timeline](/#/timeline) 🏄‍.

-Currently part of [rhyme.com](https://rhyme.com){target="_blank"}

 ### Contacts and social